Peter Pan (character): Origin

 Peter Pan first appeared as a character in Barrie's The Little White Bird (1902), a novel for adults.
 In chapters 13–18, titled "Peter Pan in Kensington Gardens", Peter is a seven-day-old baby and has flown from his nursery to Kensington Gardens in London, where the fairies and birds taught him to fly.
 He is described as "betwixt-and-between" a boy and a bird.
-Barrie returned to the character of Peter Pan, putting him at the centre of his stage play entitled Peter Pan, or The Boy Who Wouldn't Grow Up, which premiered on 27 December 1904 at the Duke of York's Theatre in London.
+Barrie returned to the character of Peter Pan, putting him at the centre of his stage play titled Peter Pan, or The Boy Who Wouldn't Grow Up, which premiered on 27 December 1904 at the Duke of York's Theatre in London.
 Following the success of the 1904 play, Barrie's publishers, Hodder and Stoughton, extracted the Peter Pan chapters of The Little White Bird and published them in 1906 under the title Peter Pan in Kensington Gardens, with the addition of illustrations by Arthur Rackham.
 Barrie later adapted and expanded the 1904 play's storyline as a novel, which was published in 1911 as Peter and Wendy.

-J. M. Barrie may have based the character of Peter Pan on his older brother, David, who died in an ice-skating accident the day before his 14th birthday.
+J. M. Barrie may have based the character on his older brother, David, who died in an ice-skating accident the day before his 14th birthday.
 His mother and brother thought of him as forever a boy.
+A later inspiration was his friendship with the Llewelyn Davies boys, as described in Barrie's Dedication to the first edition of the play: "I suppose I always knew that I made Peter by rubbing the five of you violently together, as savages with two sticks produced a flame.
+That is all he is, the spark I got from you."

 Physical appearance

 Barrie never described Peter's appearance in detail, even in his novel, leaving it to the imagination of the reader and the interpretation of anyone adapting the character.
 In the play, Peter's outfit is made of autumn leaves and cobwebs.
-His name and playing the flute or pipes suggest the Greek god and mythological character Pan.
+In the book and the play, he also carries a dagger for cutting and a sword for fighting, although in some versions he only has one of the two.
+His name and playing the flute or pan pipes suggest that he is based on the Greek god and mythological character Pan.
 Barrie mentions in Peter and Wendy that Peter Pan still had all his "first teeth".
 He describes him as a "lovely boy, clad in skeleton leaves and the juices that ooze out of trees".
+In The Little White Bird (1902) and Peter Pan in Kensington Gardens (1906), he is seven days old.